po-tamus/talon/README.md

 # REFORMAT
 Creating a 3D globe model that can display various political and economic data requires a combination of geographical data, visualization techniques, and interactive programming.
-I'll outline an approach using Three.js to create a dynamic globe model.

 **Approach:**

 1. **Pre-built models vs. From Scratch:** Using pre-built models can save time and effort.
 However,